jlewicki/tree_state_machine/README.md

 }
 ```

+It sometimes is useful to access the state data assocated with an ancestor state when processing a message. `MessageContext` provides two methodsfor this purpose:

+  * The `data` method allows state data for a specific state to be retreived by key.
+  * The `findData` method allows state data of a specific type to be retrieved.

 ## Defining state trees

 The `tree_builders` library defines types that let you construct the tree of states that models your